arcadia-unity/Arcadia/USAGE.md

 * Whenever the editor compiles a file (e.g. when a `.cs` file under `Assets` is updated or a new `.dll` file is added)
 * Whenever the editor enters play mode

 When this happens, any state you had set up in the REPL will be lost and you will have to re-`require` any namespaces you were working with.
-This is a deep part of Unity's architechture and not something we can meaningfully affect.
+This is a deep part of Unity's architecture and not something we can meaningfully affect.

 [clojure]: http://clojure.org/
 [unity]: http://unity3d.com/